ampproject/amphtml/extensions/amp-list/amp-list.md

 the current viewport.

 If `amp-list` needs more space after loading it requests the AMP runtime to update its height using the normal AMP flow.
+If AMP Runtime cannot satisfy the request for new height, it will display `overflow` element when available.
+Notice however, the typical placement of `amp-list` elements at the bottom of the document almost always guarantees that AMP Runtime can resize it.

 By default, `amp-list` adds `list` ARIA role to the list element and `listitem` role to item elements rendered via the template.